csc-training/summerschool/mpi/docs/Non_blocking_communication.md

           `MPI_Irecv` to finish (blocking)
     - `MPI_Test`, ...
         - Tests if the communication has finished (non-blocking)
+    - Remember: successfully finished send does not mean successful receive!
 - You can mix non-blocking and blocking routines
     - e.g., receive a message sent by `MPI_Isend` with `MPI_Recv`